 We have a wide variety of specialists in our area including but not limited to internal medicine, cardiology, neurology, surgery, oncology and ophthalmology.
-We also have access if needed to the WSU veterinary teaching hospital which has a large number of specialists.

 15. Please describe your library access: Veterinary dermatology, endocrinology, internal medicine, anesthesiology, clinical pathology textbooks in clinic, online access to journals through ACVD.
-The
+The mentors and residents have access to the ACVD and WAVD online library as well as the Western University College of Veterinary Dermatology library.
+There is a large library of texts present on site at the ADC-White Plains location.
+Resident also has access to the ADG on-line library of extensive lectures and presentations.